mattermost/mattermost-developer-documentation/site/content/contribute/mobile/push-notifications/ios.md

 - Log in to [Apple developer account](https://developer.apple.com/account) and click **Certificates, Identifiers and Profiles**
 ![image](/img/mobile/ios_account.png)

-- Click the plus icon to create a new certificate
+- Select the plus icon to create a new certificate
 ![image](/img/mobile/ios_new_certificate.png)

 - Select a new "Apple Push Notifications service SSL (Sandbox & Production)